 18. Clean Your Flue and Chimney

 You may feel comfortable doing this by investing in a chimney cleaning kit (brushes and fiberglass handles).
-However, you may be better off hiring a chimney sweep if you are unsure of what to do (although it is not hard, and only a little messy).
+However, you may be better off hiring a chimney sweep if you are unsure what to do (although it is not hard and only a little messy).

-Your furnace flue ventilates toxic gases, so it must be clean and free of obstructions such as squirrel and bird nests or heavy deposits of soot.
+Your furnace flue ventilates toxic gases, so it must be clean and free of obstructions such as squirrels and bird nests or heavy deposits of soot.